nswaswaJim/oahuv1/middleridge.md

 Now, 3 days later- 4th of July!
 A day off.
 And the forecast was for clear.
 Try again.
 Today, so glad of the prior decision to turn back, so glad I came back here to finish what was started!

-Route map:   As always, thanks Alltrails for Google maps KML data.
+Route map:  The trail begins at the common trailhead for Mt.
+Olympus (climbed a few weeks ago) and the much shorter Pu'u Pia overlook trail (hiked Saturday as a plan b in the rain.)
+As always, thanks Alltrails for Google maps KML data.
 Blue icon is end of Manoa Middle Ridge Rail.
 Green mountain to the south is Olympus, to the north is K2:

 <iframe src="https://www.google.com/maps/d/embed?mid=1R_EhhlFsxO--j2a7naXejokWcUS2N90&ehbc=2E312F" width="800" height="600"></iframe>

 Before the Pu'u Pia summit the middle ridge trail branches down very steeply to the right into a dense jungle valley, steeply and mud-slippery loosing about 200 feet in the process.
 The Waiakeakua stream runs through the bottom of the valley.
 Video shows the lushness of this place: